evalandgo/EVHighchartsBundle/README.md

 ## Features
 - Highcharts librairie usable in php
-- Service with basics charts available
+- Factory with basics charts type available
 - Themes customizable and editable on json

 ## Installation and configuration